souravjai/sweetswap/README.md

 ## Acknowledgments

 -   Thank you to the open-source community for providing valuable resources and inspiration.
+-   Major inspiration drawn from Candy Crush game available on playstore.
+-   Thanks to [Kumar Rohan](https://github.com/rohansah29) for giving me this challenge.

 Enjoy playing **Sweets Swap**!
 If you encounter any issues or have suggestions for improvement, feel free to open an issue or contribute to the project.
 Happy gaming!